 If you miss a spot do a quick little burst in that area. be careful not to go back over areas repeatedly because that can lead to drips and runs (which are hard to eliminate once they show up.)

 Let dry (Since it’s outside, you should bring it back in before nightfall) but let is spend a god 20 minutes at least, in place.

 Ta-da, a basic mason jar with one coat of spray paint in pretty metallic.
 I like it so far, but I want to jazz it up a little with some of my Americana Metallics.
 If I’d had another can of paint in something like gold, I would’ve used that.

 Consider Embellishing Your Jar After Painting!

-I used a couple of gold shades and glitter-atied it up a little at the neck of the jar to make it look more interesting.
+I used some gold paint and glittered it up a little at the neck of the jar to make it look more interesting.
 This wasn’t the best paint to do this with, tbh….I added a little water to both to make it thin enough to run down the sides, but I think doing this vertically was kind of, well, tough.
 Hey Sputnik!
 (That’s my cat)